Oulu-IMEDS/DeepKnee/README.md

 Here we present the training codes and the pretrained models from each of our experiments.
 Please, see the paper for more details.

-To run the experiments, you should have the following main demendencies:
+To train the networks, you should install the following main dependencies:

+* Python 3
-* pytorch
+* pytorch with CUDA support
 * PIL
 * matplotlib
 * Jupyter Notebook (to work with attention maps)